IBM BladeCenter: Switch modules

-The BladeCenter can have a total of four switch modules, but two of the switch module bays can take only an Ethernet switch or Ethernet pass-though.
+The BladeCenter can have a total of four switch modules, but two of the switch module bays can take only an Ethernet switch or Ethernet pass-through.
 To use the other switch module bays, a daughtercard needs to be installed on each blade that needs it, to provide the required SAN, Ethernet, InfiniBand or Myrinet function.
 Mixing of different type daughtercards in the same BladeCenter chassis is not allowed.

 Gigabit Ethernet

 Gigabit Ethernet switch modules were produced by IBM, Nortel, and Cisco Systems.

 BLADE Network Technologies produced some switches, and later was purchased by IBM.

 In all cases speed internal to the BladeCenter, between the blades, is non-blocking.
 External Gigabit Ethernet ports vary from four to six and can be either copper or optical fiber.

 Storage Area Network

 A variety of SAN switch modules have been produced by QLogic, Cisco, McData (acquired by Brocade) and Brocade ranging in speeds of 1, 2, 4 and 8 Gbit Fibre Channel.
 Speed from the SAN switch to the blade is determined by the lowest-common-denominator between the blade HBA daughtercard and the SAN switch.
 External port counts vary from two to six, depending on the switch module.